 There are many positives to being an adult, like setting our own bedtime and getting to eat ice cream for dinner.
 However, we don’t always have to grow up.
 Sometimes we should keep our simple childhood lives.
 Keep a sense of innocence and find friends wherever we go.

-Make wishes on dandelion petals, shooting stars, and 11:11.
+Make wishes on dandelion petals and shooting stars.
 Catch fireflies and frogs.
 Life can be complicated at times, but if we take the time to slow down, we can be grateful for everything that is life.